 At its classic bar I had my Singapore slings, my terror left behind.
 He had his martinis with Boodles English gin.
 We then had a formal dinner with a bottle of Napa Valley wine in the hotel restaurant.
 Dinner finished, we stayed there.
 The trip to bed was a tipsy elevator ride.
 We had a view of the city before, while and after.

 Edward knew the in spots" in" San Francisco, those not generally known by tourists.
 The next San Francisco date was to the Hotel Griffon, a boutique hotel in the Embarcadero.

 With time constraints and sleep needs, however, a Friday date out was more frequently a local restaurant, a race back to his apartment until time to rush home, “from work”.
-The farthest afield we ventured outside of San Francisco was Jack London Square in Oakland and The Village Pub in Woodside, California where I learned the power of a $100 bill before dinner.
+The farthest afield we ventured outside of San Francisco was Jack London Square in Oakland and The Village Pub in Woodside, California where I learned the seating power of a $100 bill before dinner.
 Off the peninsula, our more typical dining experience explored San Jose, Almaden, Saratoga and Los Gatos faire.
 I learned a lot about food, wine and how to enjoy them relaxed, as if I belonged in an upscale restaurant.

 I never went with my husband to these places.
 To do so would add to his betrayal.
 I did take him for Sunday brunch atop the Bank of America building which Edward told me was good but we couldn't go to as Sundays were my husband's.
 Other than the brunch at the top of the Bank Of America building, where we could actually look down at clouds, our San Francisco trips werer family affairs to museums, the zoo, Golden Gate Park, Steinhart Aquarium and Chinatown.